COVID-19 Service Update (June 9, 2020)

 Due to low ridership, Beaumont city council made the difficult decision to suspend Beaumont Transit service temporarily effective Monday, May 4.
-The city will continue to monitor factors, including provincial health restrictions, and council will re-evaluate by June 9 whether to re-open service or extend the suspension of service.
+The city will continue to monitor factors, including provincial health restrictions, and consider restarting service with Stage 3 of the Alberta government’s re-launch strategy.

 We know there are residents who depend on daily transit service and are exploring options for them while service is suspended.
 If you are currently using Beaumont Transit, please contact us at by email at email@example.com or phone at 780-239-9483.